PoCInnovation/Workshops/p2p/6.Create_a_proxy/README.md

 ### What is a proxy (ERC-1967)?

-ERC-1967 refers to the Ethereum Request for Comment 1967, which defines a proxy contract in the Ethereum blockchain ecosystem.
+🤓 Hum Actually, ERC-1967 refers to the Ethereum Request for Comment 1967, which defines a proxy contract in the Ethereum blockchain ecosystem.
 A proxy contract acts as an intermediary between a user and the actual implementation contract.

 ### Why is it useful?

 The use of a proxy contract, such as ERC-1967, provides several benefits, including:
-- **Upgradability**: The ability to upgrade the implementation contract without changing the contract's address or user interactions.
+- **Upgradability**📈: The ability to upgrade the implementation contract without changing the contract's address or user interactions.
-- **Cost-Efficiency**: Upgrading a contract using a proxy contract is more cost-effective than deploying a new contract.
+- **Cost-Efficiency**💰: Upgrading a contract using a proxy contract is more cost-effective than deploying a new contract.
-- **Security**: Proxy contracts can be used to implement security features, such as access control and permission management.
+- **Security**🔒: Proxy contracts can be used to implement security features, such as access control and permission management.

 ### What technology is used to do this?

 **Solidity** is a **programming language** specifically **designed for developing smart contracts on the Ethereum blockchain**.
-It enables developers to **create self-executing, autonomous, and verifiable contracts** that define rules and interactions within a **decentralized environment**.
+It enables developers to **create self-executing, autonomous, and verifiable contracts** that define rules and interactions within a **decentralized environment**⛓️‍💥.
 Solidity is based on **JavaScript-like syntax** and offers features such as state management, control structures, events, and calls to other contracts, enabling the **creation of complex and secure solutions** on the Ethereum blockchain.
 If you've never worked with Solidity before, take a look at the [Solidity Essentials](./Solidity.md) to understand the basics.
 You can also consult the [official documentation](https://docs.soliditylang.org/en/v0.8.21/).

-## Step 0 - Setup
+## Step 0 - Setup 💻

 Please refer to the [SETUP.md](./SETUP.md) file.
 Now, let's create the needed files.
-- First, delete the `script` folder as we will not need it, as well as the `Counter.sol` and `Counter.t.sol` files.
+- 📂 First, delete the `script` folder as we will not need it, as well as the `Counter.sol` and `Counter.t.sol` files.
-- Create a folder named `proxy` in the `src` folder, and then a `proxy_v1.sol` file.
+- 📄 Create a folder named `proxy` in the `src` folder, and then a `proxy_v1.sol` file.
-- Create a folder named `implementations` in the `src` folder and add `Counter_V1.sol` and `Counter_V2.sol` files in it.
+- 📄 Create a folder named `implementations` in the `src` folder and add `Counter_V1.sol` and `Counter_V2.sol` files in it.
     - The `Counter_V1.sol` file will contain the first version of the counter contract.
     - The `Counter_V2.sol` file will contain the second version of the counter contract.
     - Feel free to look at the content of these files to understand the differences between the two versions.
     - The proxy will allow us to change the implementation easily by switching from Counter_V1 to Counter_V2 without requiring the user to change the address of the contract they call.
-- Delete the `counter.t.sol` file in the `test` folder and replace it with the `proxy.t.sol` file in the `utils` folder.
+- 🗑️ Delete the `counter.t.sol` file in the `test` folder and replace it with the `proxy.t.sol` file in the `utils` folder.
     - This file contains the tests for both the proxy contract and the counter contract.

-## Step 1 - Let's start creating our proxy
+## Step 1 - Let's start creating our proxy 🏁

 ### 📑 **Description**: